bhacia/cse15l-week2-labreport1/tutorial-week1.md

 ![Image](https://bhacia.github.io/cse15l-week2-labreport1/vscode-using-scp.png)

-3. Log into the server again through ssh, and run the **ls** command in the terminal.
+3. Log into the server again through `ssh`, and run the `ls` command in the terminal.
 Now you should see the file in your home directory!

 ![Image](https://bhacia.github.io/cse15l-week2-labreport1/vscode-running-ls-on-server.png)

-4. Now run it again using **javac** and **java**.
+4. Now run it again using `javac` and `java`.

 ![Image](https://bhacia.github.io/cse15l-week2-labreport1/vscode-running-file-on-server.png)

 ## Setting an SSH Key
 Notice how when you log into the server, you always have to type in your password, which can be time consuming.
-To avoid this, you can use **ssh** keys!
+To avoid this, you can use `ssh` keys!
 First and foremost, log off of the server again.

 Now run this:

 ![Image](https://bhacia.github.io/cse15l-week2-labreport1/vscode-rsa-key-pair.png)

-Now you have two new files on your system: the private key (id_rsa) and the public key (id_rsa.pub), which are stored in the .ssh directory on your computer.
+Now you have two new files on your system: the private key (`id_rsa`) and the public key (`id_rsa.pub`), which are stored in the `.ssh` directory on your computer.

-Now you're going to copy the **public** key to the .ssh directory of your user account on the server by running this:
+Now you're going to copy the **public** key to the `.ssh` directory of your user account on the server by running this:

 $ ssh cs15lwi22apl@ieng6.ucsd.edu